 - How are whistleblowers protected?

-    Directive and RefE order a comprehensive protection of the whistleblower against "reprisals" as long as only the whistleblower had reasonable grounds to believe that the information he reported or disclosed was true and the (alleged) violation concerns a set of rules covered by the RefE.
+The Directive orders a comprehensive protection of the whistleblower against "reprisals" as long as only the whistleblower had reasonable grounds to believe that the information he reported or disclosed was true and the (alleged) violation concerns a set of rules covered by the future HinSchG.
 Reprisals are actions or omissions in connection with professional activities which are a reaction to a report or disclosure and as a result of which the whistleblower suffers or may suffer an unjustified disadvantage.
 This includes everything from a reprimand to the omission of a salary increase or a training trip to a warning and termination, but also, for example, the failure to continue employment without a time limit.

 The whistleblower is also entitled to damages if he is subjected to reprisals.

 - Will the identity of the whistleblower remain anonymous?